AntiMicroX/antimicrox/README.md

 included with the source code if you would like to read the terms of the license.
 The license can also be found online at http://www.gnu.org/licenses/gpl.txt

-## Command Line

-    Usage: antimicrox [options] [profile]

-    Options:
-    -h, --help                     Print help text.
-    -v, --version                  Print version information.
-    --tray                         Launch program in system tray only.
-    --no-tray                      Launch program with the tray menu disabled.
-    --hidden                       Launch program without the main window displayed.
-    --profile <location>           Launch program with the configuration file selected as the default for selected
-                                   controllers.
-Defaults to all controllers.
-    --profile-controller <value>   Apply configuration file to a specific controller.
-Value can be a
-                                   controller index, name, or GUID.
-    --unload [<value>]             Unload currently enabled profile(s).
-                                   Value can be a controller index, name, or GUID.
-    --startSet <number> [<value>]  Start joysticks on a specific set.
-                                   Value can be a controller index, name, or GUID.
-    -d, --daemon                   Launch program as a daemon.
-Use only on Linux.
-    --log-level (debug|info)       Enable logging.
-Default: debug.
-    --log-file <filename>          Choose a file for writing logs --eventgen (xtest|uinput)      Choose between using XTest support and uinput support for event generation.
-Use only if you have enabled xtest and uinput options on Linux.
-Default: xtest.
-    -l, --list                     Print information about joysticks detected by SDL.
-Use only if you have sdl library.
-You can check your controller index, name or
-                                   even GUID.

 ## Installation